julien-boudry/Condorcet/Documentation/Election Class/public Election--getCandidatesListAsString.md

 ### Return value:

-(array) List of Candidate into an array.
+(array) List of Candidate into an array populated by strign instead CandidateObject.

 ---------------------------------------